uva-graphics/vizgen/README.md

 This is a research compiler.
 It may not succeed for all input programs, scale to long input programs, and currently it compiles only one module at a time.
 It uses autotuning so it may take a while to finish for a given input program.
 It presently supports only CPU.

-There is currently not support for accelerating user-defined classes (only functions),  type inference may not work in all cases, and some scenarios may not be optimized (e.g. code that returns matrices currently is not optimized).
+There is currently not support for accelerating user-defined classes (only functions),  type inference may not work in all cases, and some scenarios may not be optimized (e.g. code that returns matrices currently uses more Python calls than is necessary).

 ## How can I make my module work with the compiler?